A note on a Griffiths-type ring for complete intersections in Grassmannians: Appendix: Fano varieties of K3 type

-with $h^{4,4}_{\van}(X)=19$. \end{proposition} Notice that the projective dual of $X_{1,1,1,1} \subset \Gr(2,8)$ is quartic K3 surface $S \subset \PP^3$.
-An embedding of the derived category of the quartic K3 inside the derived category of the above linear section is proved in \cite{segalthomas}, Thm 2.8.
+with $h^{4,4}_{\van}(X)=19$. \end{proposition} Notice that the projective dual of $\Gr(2,8)$ is a singular quartic hypersurface in $\PP^{27}$.
+Cutting the Grassmannian and the quartic with orthogonal linear subspaces we can link $X_{1,1,1,1} \subset \Gr(2,8)$ to a quartic K3 surface $S \subset \PP^3$.
+An embedding of the derived category of the quartic K3 inside the derived category of the above linear section is provided in \cite{segalthomas}, Thm 2.8.
 However, we believe that this could be the only exception.
-Namely, we make the following \begin{conj} Let $X=X_{d_1, \ldots, d_c} \subset \Gr(k,n)$ a Fano smooth complete intersection of even dimension (that is not a cubic fourfold).
+Namely, we make the following \begin{conj} Let $X=X_{d_1, \ldots, d_c} \subset \Gr(k,n)$ be a Fano smooth complete intersection of even dimension (that is not a cubic fourfold).
 Then $X$ is not of K3-type unless \end{conj} Our method above can be partially extended to more general vector bundles on other homogeneous varieties.
-In a forthcoming work we will introduce and analyse in details an handful more of examples and study in details their geometric properties.
+In \cite{eg2} we analysed a handful more examples and study in details their geometric properties.